fengalin/raspdac-on-osmc/README.md

 If you can't find your remote in the database, you'll have to generate the configuration file.

-First, get the list of the valid names for keys with the following command:
+First, get the list of the valid key names with the following command:
 ```
 $ irrecord -l
 ```